xtensor-stack/xtensor/docs/source/numpy-differences.rst

         xt::strides(a, xt::stride_type::internal); // ``== a.strides()``

-        xt::strides(a, xt::stride_type::bytes) // strides in bytes, as in numpy
+        xt::strides(a, xt::stride_type::bytes) // strides in bytes, as in NumPy

 Array indices